abazari/2D-SivashinskyFSE/README.md

 # 2D-SivashinskyFSE
-This Python code is for submitted manuscript titled by:
+This Python code is for the submitted manuscript titled:

 "Fourier Spectral Method and Euler scheme for Numerical simulation of 2D Sivashinsky equation"